CambriaSolutions/wordpress-chatframe-plugin/README.txt

 == Customization ==

 ### Incorporation the chatbot itself
-This plugin is designed to work with a [ Dialogflow ](https://dialogflow.com/) agent.
-The communication requires two webhooks, one to communicate with the chat window, and one to communicate with the agent.
+This plugin is designed to work with a [ Dialogflow ](https://dialogflow.com/docs) agent.
+The communication requires two web-hooks, one to communicate with the chat window, and one to communicate with the agent.
 Both URI/'s are set in `public/app/src/App.js` as `dfWebhookOptions`
-* `eventUrl` = dialogflow webhook
+* `eventUrl` = dialogflow web-hook
-* `textUrl` = function to send the user request from our chatframe to the webhook
+* `textUrl` = function to send the user request from our chat frame to the web hook

-Once these are populated under `dfWebhookOptions` they are passed to our window as a prop
+Once these are populated under `dfWebhookOptions` they are passed to our window as a prop.

 ### Styling the chat frame
 The following attributes are customizable in `public/app/src/App.js`
 1. `avatar` = the image used as an avatar
-2. `primaryColor` = the color of the chatframe itself
+2. `primaryColor` = the color of the chat frame itself
 3. `secondaryColor` = the color of the suggestion buttons
 4. `title` = the name of the chatbot
-5. `fullscreen` = boolean specifying if the chatwindow should be fullscreen on start
+5. `fullscreen` = boolean specifying if the chat window should be fullscreen on start
-6. `initialActive` = boolean specifying if the chatwindow should open on page load
+6. `initialActive` = boolean specifying if the chat window should open on page load

 ### Building the chat frame
 At its core, the plugin pulls any js files from the `/app/build/static/js/` folder and injects them to whatever pages we